bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:30:07

-I guess like the next one sounds kind of, you know, kind of silly, but, Oh my God, recursive stuff, right?
+I guess like the next one sounds kind of, kind of silly, but, my God, recursive stuff, right?
 Like are we at OPIVO again?

 Speaker 1: 00:30:18